-- Mr. Speaker: I move that the House (immediately) reconsider the vote by which House Bill No. (amendment or motion) passed/failed. - Note 1: The motion to reconsider must be made on the day on which the vote to be reconsidered was decided and before action is taken in consequence of it.
-It can be acted upon on another day.
-(Sec.
-205 Reed's) - Note 2: FINAL PASSAGE-Notice of a motion for reconsideration of final passage must be made on the day the vote was taken, and the motion to reconsider must be taken up on the next working day (except at the end of session or before a cut-off as provided in House Rule 21(D).
+Mr. Speaker: I move that the House (immediately) reconsider the vote by which House Bill No. (amendment or motion) passed/failed.

+Note 1: AMENDMENTS - A motion to reconsider an amendment may be made at any time the bill remains on second reading.
+(House Rule 21).

+Note 2: FINAL PASSAGE - Notice of a motion for reconsideration of final passage must be made on the day the vote was taken, and the motion to reconsider must be taken up on the next working day (except at the end of session or before a cut-off as provided in House Rule 21(D).